dylanpieper/ShinySurveyJS-Template/readme.md

 -   Multiple surveys in a single app
 -   Add, remove, or edit surveys without restarting the server
--   URL query parameters use database tables to enable participant tracking and/or dynamically updating field choices (i.e., survey item response options)
+-   URL query parameters use database tables to enable participant tracking and dynamically updating field choices or text (i.e., survey item response options)
 -   URL query tokens prevent user manipulation of public surveys
     -   Automatically generates and stores unique tokens in the database
     -   Supports multiple URL query parameters and configurations